Fire on the Mountain

 You are the Hero of Your Journey

-I learned in a trial by fire that stress is a self-inflicted wound.
+I learned in a trial by fire that much of our stresses are self-inflicted wounds.
 I learned that though the work is internal, it takes supportive and helping others to anchor and solidify the process.
-We all need our Mr. Miyagi, our Yoda, our Gandalf, our posse.
+We all need our Mr. Miyagi, our Yoda, our Gandalf, our posse, our counselor.

 I learned that mindfulness, healing, freedom, ‘living the best life’…all those airy-fairy ideas…are verbs, not nouns.